akilans/Computer-Beginners/README.md

   * https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html
   * merge sort - sort right half elements & sort left half elements & merge those elements & sort
   * Recursive function call

+ # CS50 - 2016 - week 4 - Memory

+  * String is not a data type - It is a collections of characters in an array
+  * Pointer - Address of the memory
+  * int* - int refers data type of variable in that address
+  *